mlinnen/my-keezer/readme.md

 ## Build
 There are a couple things you need to do so that you can compile the project.
 I converted this project to use [Platform IO](https://platformio.org/) so you will need to install it as well as an editor.
 I personally think that the Visual Studio code editor works very well with Platform IO.

-1. Make a copy of the mymqttbroker.sample.h and rename it mymqttbroker.h
+1. Make a copy of the myconfig.sample.h and rename it myconfig.h
-2. Edit the mymqttbroker.h and set the specific topics that you want the keezer to use (or leave them as is).
+2. Edit the myconfig.h and set the specific topics that you want the keezer to use (or leave them as is).
+If you have more than 1 keezer make sure you changed the integer in all the topics so that one keezer can be addressed differently than the other keezer
+3. You can also make changes to the default settings in myconfig.h
-3. Place the ESP8266 into flash mode
+4. Place the ESP8266 into flash mode
-4. Run the following command
+5. Run the following command
         pio run --target upload
-5. The first time that the application is downloaded to the target platform it will put the device in an Access Point mode which will allow you to configure it for connection to your Wifi.
+6. The first time that the application is downloaded to the target platform it will put the device in an Access Point mode which will allow you to configure it for connection to your Wifi
-6. Open your Wifi and connect to "keezer-ap"
+7. Open your Wifi and connect to "keezer-ap".
+Note you have 120 seconds after power on to complete this task before the keezer falls out of AP mode and starts controlling the temperature of the beer.
+If you dont complete this process before the 120 second timeout simply cycle the power on the keezer and try again
-7. Click on the Wifi setup button and fill in the text fields.
-Once the information is submitted the device will connect to Wifi and the MQTT broker.
+8. Click on the Wifi setup button and fill in the text fields.
+Once the information is submitted the device will connect to Wifi and the MQTT broker

 ## MQTT
 The only way to communicate with the keezer is to use MQTT messages.
 Currently the integration is mostly one way (keezer publishing messages to MQTT), but at some point you will be able to control aspects of the keezer by sending messages to it.
 If you have never used MQTT before then I would advise you to head on over to [MQTT.org](http://mqtt.org/) to learn more about it.